CB-PORTAL/Project_EscapingAlderwood/Chapter1_TheCryHeardAroundAlderwood/TeaserTrailer_15s_Script.md

 - Tracking Shot: Camera follows a moving subject, adding movement and energy.
 - Drone Shot: Aerial shot from a drone, giving a broad view of the landscape.
 - Medium Shot (MS): Frames a subject from the knees up, balancing the character and the environment.
+- Flash of BLACK SCREEN: Quick flashes of black, used for creating suspense and rhythm.